Avenue of the stars

 BETTE DAVIS (1908 – 1989)

 Ruth Elizabeth “Bette” Davis was an American actress with a career spanning more than 50 years and 100 acting credits.
 Remembered for playing strong female characters, she garnered 11 Oscar nominations and won twice (Jezebel in 1939, and Dangerous in1936).
-At auctions in 2001 and 2002, director Steven Spielberg anonymously bought Davis’ two Best Actress Oscars in order to donate them to the Academy of Arts and Sciences Museum.
+In 2001 and again in 2002, director Steven Spielberg anonymously bought Davis’ two Best Actress Oscars at auction in order to donate them to the Academy of Arts and Sciences Museum.
 He did this to protect the Oscar from further commercial exploitation.
 Davis was a frequent visitor to Hotel del Coronado.

 BILLY WILDER (1906-2002)